bielern/svelte-patent-cockpit/article/ARTICLE.md

 React and that it might be even adopted by the business side at one point.
 Drizzle ORM was also pleasant to work with, although some of the solutions (like the `InferModel` for `insert`) I only found by accident.

+If you want to try it again yourself, either check my code on [GitHub](https://github.com/bielern/svelte-patent-cockpit) or get started with the amazing [tutorial](https://learn.svelte.dev/tutorial/welcome-to-svelte) at Svelte.